The Templates panel provides means for creating and customizing Engine templates:

 In order to rename a template, select it and press F2 key or simply double-click it on the Templates panel; then enter a new name in the corresponding field.

 You can remove any selected template (or several templates) by pressing the "Remove" button or by selecting the "Delete" command from the context menu:

 Alternatively, select the template and hit the Delete key.

 You will be prompted to confirm the deletion.

-All the templates are automatically checked for validity and have respective indication (valid and invalid):
+All the templates of the Engine services are automatically checked for validity and have a respective indication (valid and invalid):